adunning/dissertation/source/03-cirencester.md

 ## Alexander at Oxford and Robert of Cricklade's influence

-After his education at Paris, he began teaching at Dunstable by 1183 [@hunt:1984schools, p.
+After his education at Paris, Alexander began teaching at Dunstable by 1183 [@hunt:1984schools, p.
 4], later moving to St Albans, and continuing his teaching at Oxford.
 Hunt assumed that Alexander came to Oxford to teach, and only became an Augustinian when he moved to Cirencester.
 He could likely have found better positions at other schools than Oxford in the late twelfth century, and it seems just as likely that he came there specifically to join the Augustinians.

 The Augustinians were one of the most exciting orders in Oxford at this time, with more foundations near the schools than any other order, all of them recently established: the priory of St Frideswide's, re-established in 1122; Oseney Abbey, founded 1129 [@postles:1987patronus]; and St George's, absorbed by Oseney *c*.
 1149 [@smith:1980lincoln, p.
 130 (no. 208); @barron:2002augustinian].
 William of Malmesbury writes that Guimund, its first Augustinian prior, transformed St Frideswide's from a small collection of clerics 'qui pro libito uiuerent' ('who were living as they pleased') into a house of regular canons [@winterbottom:2007william, 4.178.4].
 While Ralph, the first prior of Oseney, had come from St Frideswide's [@knowles:2001_2008heads, p.
 1:179; @postles:1985learning, p.
 33], the Augustinians in Oxford did not always cooperate.
 The cartulary and annals of Oseney Abbey report a dispute with St Frideswide's over the investiture of the church of St Mary Magdalene in 1147–51, 1174–76, and 1200, requiring papal intervention on each occasion; the church had been part of St George's, and the canons of St Frideswide had grounds to question whether this remained the case after its absorption after Roger of Salisbury declared that he had given the church to St Frideswide's [@salter:1929_1936cartulary, pp. 2:214–234 (nos.
 780–794); @luard:1864_1869annales, pp. 4:25–27, 4:37–38, 4:50; @cheney:1967letters, p.
 45 (no. 276); @barron:2002augustinian, p.
 238].<!--...--> The precise role of the Augustinians remains unclear, but after a long tradition of deprecatory scholarship, their role in the early Oxford schools is gradually becoming apparent [@postles:1985learning].

-> Nostro tempore paucissimis ibi clericis, qui pro libito uiuerent, residuis, datus locus ille a Rogerio Salesberiensi episcopo Guimundo excellentis litteratureae et non aspernandae religionis canonico.
-Qui non inoperose commisso insudans muneri multos ibi canonicos regulariter uicturos Deo exhibuit.

-> In our time, when there were very few clerics tehre, living as they pleased

 For Alexander Neckam, the opportunity to both take up vows while continuing his teaching must have been irresistible.